Rohitangshu2026/NoSQL/README.md

 1. Each fragment finds students with the maximum course count locally.

-2. The coordinator determines the global maximum.
+2. The application code determines the global maximum.

 3. Students matching the global maximum are returned.